hashicorp/vault/website/source/docs/secrets/generic/index.html.md

 informational only.

 N.B.: Prior to version 0.3, the `ttl` parameter was called `lease`.
 Both will work for 0.3, but in 0.4 `lease` will be removed.
-When providing a `lease` value in 0.3, both `lease` and `ttl` will be returned with the same data.

 As an example, we can write a new key "foo" to the generic backend mounted at "secret/" by default: